VM Scaling and Load Balancing via Cost Optimal MDP Solution: Introduction

-The DM aims to find a policy which will maximize total income in the long run.
+To this end, we model the problem by a \textit{queuing system with a dynamic yet limited number of queues}.
+The controllable queuing system represents the dynamic VM deployment and tasks balancing problem which we treat by introducing a \textit{stochastic control model based on Markov decision process (MDP)} formulation.
+The solution to the MDP provides the optimal policy.

 While the set of costs described above implies no trivial policy could exist, some of the parameters have contradicting impacts which may dictate certain properties of the policy.
-For example, in the case where the delay cost function sharply increases with a load, the DM will attempt to balance the scheduling process among as many VMs as possible.
-On the other hand, in the case where keep-alive cost is comparatively high, the DM may prioritize minimization of the active queues number.
+For example, in the case where the delay cost function sharply increases with the load, the DM will attempt to deploy as many VMs as possible.
+On the other hand, in the case where keep-alive cost is comparatively high, the DM may prioritize minimization of the active VMs number.
+A distinctive impact has a \textit{VM deployment time}, which we separately explore.

-In this paper, we treat this problem by introducing a control model based on MDP formulation.
-The solution of the MDP provides the optimal policy.
-Once applied, the policy reveals the average number of active queues, average number of tasks in each queue.
+Once applied, the policy potentially reveals the optimal average number of active VMs and the corresponding optimal average number of tasks in the queue associated with the VMs.
 This allows the enterprise to assess the demands and to plan ahead.
-Moreover, the solution to the MDP is expressed by value function which indicates what are the costs and revenues the enterprise will receive in the long run, for a given VNF scenario, modeled by the corresponding set of parameters.
+Moreover, the solution to the MDP is expressed by \textit{value function} which indicates what are the costs and revenues the enterprise will receive in the long run, for a given scenario along with its set of parameters.